 Many recreational activities can be enjoyed in the area, from boating, fishing and swimming, to picnicking, hiking and mountain biking.

-About 60 km east of Vancouver, you can find the Hayward Lake reservoir recreation area, the Power House at Stave Falls Visitor Centre, the Stave Lake boat launch and the Stave Lake Reservoir Lodge and Campsite.
+About 60 km east of Vancouver, you can find the Hayward Lake reservoir recreation area, the Power House at Stave Falls Visitor Centre, and the Stave Lake boat launch.